 K-8 students report to the gym from 7:15 - 7:30.
 Doors will open to admit students at 7:30 a.m

 SUPERVISION & DISMISSAL

-The school assumes responsibility for the supervision of the student no longer than thirty-five (35) minutes before school and fifteen (15) minutes after the regularly scheduled school time.
-Sponsors of after school activities will not supervise siblings of participants.
-Siblings are to be picked up by parent or sent to after-school care.
+The school assumes responsibility for the supervision of the student no longer than thirty-five (35) minutes before school and twenty (20) minutes after the regularly scheduled dismissal time.
+Sponsors of after-school activities will not supervise the siblings of participants.
+Siblings are to be picked up by parents or sent to after-school care.

-Students participating in after school activities of any kind (clubs, tutoring, d-hall, etc.) are to be picked up promptly at dismissal of that activity.
-Students not picked up by a parent or guardian within 15 minutes of the dismissal of their activity will be sent to After School Program at the drop-in rate.
+Students participating in after-school activities of any kind (clubs, tutoring, d-hall, etc.) are to be picked up promptly at the dismissal of that activity.
+Students not picked up by a parent or guardian within 15 minutes of the dismissal of their activity will be sent to the After School Program at the drop-in rate.

 CHECKING IN/OUT OF SCHOOL DURING SCHOOL HOURS

 When leaving the school during the school day for any reason, the student is to check out through the office.
-A parent or responsible party is to sign the student out through the office.
-The date, time, and reason for leaving should be recorded.
-When returning to school during the school day, the parent or responsible party is to check the student in through the school office.
-The student will obtain an admittance slip from the office to be admitted to class.
-A “responsible party” is defined by the school as someone who is listed on the child’s emergency card and has permission to pick up the student.
-No child will be released to a person not listed on the emergency card without signed notification from the parent.
+The date, time, and reason for leaving will be recorded.
+When picking up or dropping off a student during the school day, the parent or responsible party is to communicate with the office by phone (501-835-0771).
+When checking in, the student will obtain an admittance slip from the office to be admitted to class.
+A “responsible party” is defined by the school as someone who is listed on the child’s emergency information card and/or listed in FACTS Family Portal and has permission to pick up the student.
+No child will be released to a person not listed on the emergency information card and/or FACTS Family Portal without signed notification from the parent.

 DECISION OF THE CATHOLIC SCHOOLS